erikdejonge/puffin/README.md

 Puffin can instead execute a regular python file with the namespace of `lines`, `rows`, `cols`.
 Puffin executes this file as normal Python, without intelligent printing of any results, etc. This option is incompatible with -l and -r.

+    -i IN_PLACE, --in-place IN_PLACE

+This is the same as `sed`s in-place option.
+Pass a file extension and pass file arguments to `puffin`.
+Sed will then replace the contents of the file with the results from the puffin operation, creating a backup with the provided extenion.
+It's suggested using the `-l` option in conjunction.
+If you do not want a backup, you must pass the empty string with a space in bash like so: `puf -i '' <command>`.

 ## Testing